giovannimanetti11/PerseoNXT/README.md

 ---

-We invite you to be a part of this project and help enhance the theme for wikiherbalist.com, an open-source and not-for-profit project.
+You are invited to be a part of this project and help enhance the theme of wikiherbalist.com, an open-source and not-for-profit project.
 Your contributions can make a real difference in creating a robust and feature-rich theme for headless WordPress sites.